Louis II's campaign against Bari (866–871): Successful siege of 870–871

 In 869, according to the Annals of Saint-Bertin, after the departure of the Byzantine fleet, the emir of Bari sent raiders into the Gargano.
 The shrine of Saint Michael the Archangel was plundered.
 In response, in 870 Louis raided deep into Apulia.
 Several towns were taken.
 Following this successful raid, Louis invested Bari itself, with an army containing both Franks and Lombards.
 He had naval assistance, certainly a Croatian fleet and possibly a Byzantine one.
 The Chronicle of Salerno mentions neither, while On Administering the Empire mentions a Byzantine fleet.
 There is no other evidence for Byzantine involvement in the campaign of 870–871.

 Two Byzantine sources, On Administering the Empire and the Life of Basil the Emperor, refer to a Slavic contingent brought to the siege by the fleet of Ragusa.
+According to On Administering the Empire, "present by [Byzantine] imperial mandate" at the siege were "the Croat and Serb and Zachlumian chiefs and the Terbouniotes and Kanalites and the men of Ragusa and all the cities of Dalmatia", who "were carried over into Lombardy [i.e., Langobardia Minor] by the inhabitants of the city of Ragusa in their own vessels."

 According to Andrew of Bergamo, the people of Calabria sent envoys to Louis during the siege, offering allegiance and tribute in exchange for protection from the Saracens.
 Louis sent a detachment to Calabria, where it defeated a Saracen army near Amantea.
 This provoked a reaction from Aghlabid Sicily.
 Sicilian Muslim reinforcements were dispatched to Bari, but Louis intercepted and defeated them.
 The city surrendered in February 871.
 Emir Sawdān was led back as a captive to Benevento.
 Louis immediately began preparations to besiege Taranto.
 He placed a Lombard gastald in charge of Bari.